MSc Investment and Wealth Management

 It is the only MSc in the UK to offer a full range of courses in asset and wealth management, private equity and banking.

 Modules shown are for the current academic year, and are subject to change depending on your year of entry.

-The MSc Investment & Wealth Management comprises nine or ten taught modules and an end of year project.
+The course comprises nine or ten taught modules and an end of year project.
 Six are core modules, taken during the first two terms.
 Three or four elective modules are taken during the spring and summer terms.